pfreemantlm/dev-standard/Platform/CampaignService.md

     { "result": 1, "message": "Success", "xml": "<?xml version=\"1.0\"?>\n<CARMA type=\"manual\"><PLACEMENT><TYPE>In Player<\/TYPE><DATA><HAS_CATEGORY>0<\/HAS_CATEGORY><TAGTYPE><NAME>VAST2_AS3<\/NAME><TAG_TEMPLATE><VENDOR>vast2.0_wrapper_template.st<\/VENDOR><AD>vast2.0_inline_template.st<\/AD><\/TAG_TEMPLATE><\/TAGTYPE><PLACEMENT_ID>1110081<\/PLACEMENT_ID><PLACEMENT_NAME>My Test Item - Integrated<\/PLACEMENT_NAME><PACKAGE_ID>3300081<\/PACKAGE_ID><PACKAGE_NAME>My Test Item<\/PACKAGE_NAME><BOOKING_ID>642001<\/BOOKING_ID><BOOKING_NAME>Test Campaign [2014]<\/BOOKING_NAME><ADVERTISER_ID>800001<\/ADVERTISER_ID><ADVERTISER_NAME>My Advertiser<\/ADVERTISER_NAME><REGION>USA<\/REGION><COUNTRY>USA<\/COUNTRY><PUBNET_NAME>Test Pubnet 1<\/PUBNET_NAME><PLAN_END_DATE>1-1-1<\/PLAN_END_DATE><REDIRECTPIXEL>0<\/REDIRECTPIXEL><STATICPIXEL>0<\/STATICPIXEL><FORMAT><WIDTH>640<\/WIDTH><HEIGHT>360<\/HEIGHT><DIRECT_LOAD>0<\/DIRECT_LOAD><AD_REQUESTS>FIRST_CALL<\/AD_REQUESTS><\/FORMAT><FLASHVARS><FLASHVAR><PARAMETER>hold<\/PARAMETER><VALUE>0<\/VALUE><\/FLASHVAR><FLASHVAR><PARAMETER>TAGEXPORTER<\/PARAMETER><VALUE>1344438248<\/VALUE><\/FLASHVAR><FLASHVAR><PARAMETER>ENABLEINPLAYERCONTROLS<\/PARAMETER><VALUE>1<\/VALUE><\/FLASHVAR><FLASHVAR><PARAMETER>enableinplayercontrols<\/PARAMETER><VALUE>1<\/VALUE><\/FLASHVAR><FLASHVAR><PARAMETER>TAGEXPORTER<\/PARAMETER><VALUE>1400082783<\/VALUE><\/FLASHVAR><\/FLASHVARS><EDITION><EDITION_ID>750001<\/EDITION_ID><EDITION_NAME>My Brand (640x360)<\/EDITION_NAME><URL_AS2>\/content\/my_advertiser\/my_brand\/r0001\/my_brand_640x360.swf<\/URL_AS2><URL_AS3>\/content\/my_advertiser\/my_brand\/r0001\/my_brand_640x360_as3.swf<\/URL_AS3><WEIGHT>100<\/WEIGHT><\/EDITION><\/DATA><\/PLACEMENT><\/CARMA>\n" }

+## getAvailableTagTypes

+Using the parameter `(campaignservice)getAvailableTagTypes` will return a mapping of Placements to possible Tag Types which can be ordered for the given Campaign ID.
+You can also provide an optional Placement ID to return the possible Tag Types for that item only.
+These available Tag Types can then be used to order tags with the [createOneTag](#createOneTag) call.

+For a placement to have any tag types available to order, it must have the functionality enabled on the server at the time of the [uploadPlans](#uploadPlans)  call.

+The HTTP POST argument (application/x-www-form-urlencoded) "campaignID" is required, and must be a valid ID (which can be found with a [getCampaigns](#getCampaigns) call).

+Sample input:

+    campaignID=642001

+There is also an optional "placementID" argument; the placement must be part of the provided campaign:

+    campaignID=642001&placementID=3300081

+The output's "available" field contains for each Placement ID, a set of available "tag type orders".
+Each of these contains a description of the tag type; "vendorTagType" is the main descriptor, and "telemetryTagType" is how the tag type is referred to by Telemetry on the server side.
+The order also contains a breakdown of flashvars included, should this type be chosen, during a [createOneTag](#createOneTag) call.

+An additional "existing" field in the output contains, again for each Placement ID, a list of any available tag types which have already been ordered.

+Example:

+    {
+        "success":true,
+        "available":
+        {
+            "3300081":
+            [
+                {
+                    "vendorTagType":"Desktop VPAID",
+                    "telemetryTagType":"VAST2_AS3",
+                    "features":
+                    {
+                        "hold":"0",
+                        "bitrate":"1500",
+                        "enableinplayercontrols":"0"
+                    }
+                },
+                {
+                    "vendorTagType":"Site Serve Pixels",
+                    "telemetryTagType":"IMPRESSION",
+                    "features":
+                    {
+                        "hold":"0"
+                    }
+                }
+            ],
+            "3300082":
+            [
+                {
+                    "vendorTagType":"Desktop VPAID",
+                    "telemetryTagType":"VAST2_AS3",
+                    "features":
+                    {
+                        "hold":"0"
+                    }
+                }
+            ]
+        }

+        "existing":
+        {
+            "3300081":
+            {
+                "Desktop VPAID":"Desktop VPAID"
+            }
+        }
+    }